“A community can be judged by the care and concern it shows for the elderly” – the late Dr Lennon, Bishop of Kildare and Leighlin.

 In 1998 it was discovered that the roof of the building was in a dangerous state and the Centre had to close.
 But the services of the Centre continued, first in the former Slaney Hotel and then in Ardattin Hall before moving back to the new building in 2002 which was officially opened by the late Christy O’Connor Jnr who had helped in raising funds for the new Centre.

-The new building has a large day/dining room, kitchen, reading room, treatment room, chiropody room, hairdressing room, bathroom, good-as-new shop, reception, toilets.
-Upstairs there is the main office, laundry, staff kitchen and cloakroom, training room and DSP office.
-Outside are the stores, the veg preparation area and parking.
+The new building has a large day/dining room, kitchen, treatment room, chiropody room, hairdressing room, bathroom, good-as-new shop, reception and toilets.
+Upstairs there is the main office, laundry, staff kitchen and cloakroom, training room and the DSP office.
+Outside are the stores, the veg preparation area and parking for the buses.
 The front garden is a riot of colour in summer and has won many awards for the Centre.

-Tullow Day Care Centre is managed by Nurse/Manager Marian Doyle with a Management Committee who meet monthly.
-Solicitor for the Centre is Len Roche, The Square, Tullow and the accounts are audited annually by Michael Nicholson of Lalor O’Shea, Chartered Accountants, Carlow.
+Tullow Day Care Centre is managed by Ms. Wendy Sinnott with a Board of Directors and Management Committee who meet on a monthly basis.
+Solicitor for the Centre is Mr. Len Roche, The Square, Tullow and the accounts are audited annually by FDC Accountants, Tullow, Co.
+Carlow.